Setting Up

 Open a Command Prompt or Terminal and run this command:

-git clone https://github.com/scratchfoundation/scratch-gui.git --depth=1
+git clone https://github.com/scratchfoundation/scratch-editor.git --depth=1

-cd scratch-gui
+cd scratch-editor

-option instructs Git to only download the latest version and not download the entire history of scratch-gui
+This will create a folder called scratch-editor and download scratch-editor inside it.
+The --depth=1 option instructs Git to only download the latest version and not download the entire history of scratch-editor.

-- Download scratch-gui
+- Download scratch-editor

 Extract the folder inside the ZIP.